jlortiz0/go-jxl-decoder/README.md

 ## Usage

-This library registers itself with `image` and additionally exports `Decode` and `DecodeConfig`, which work as you might expect.
+This library registers itself with `image` and additionally exports `Decode`, `DecodeConfig` and `Encode`, which work as you might expect.
+For more complex usage, such as multi-frame JXLs, use the `JxlEncoder` and `JxlDecoder` objects.

 Note that only `Gray`, `RGBA`, and `NRGBA` color models and their 16-bit counterparts are identitifed by the library.